Dublin station Phantom FM:- Pirate (1997), Temp (2003,2004) and fully-licensed (2006 – 2014)

 On St Patrick’s Day 1998, new UHF link equipment was installed and the station changed frequency to 91.6FM – which had previously been the link frequency.
 The station continued to develop until June 30th 1999 when it closed to apply for a Special Interest licence advertised by the IRTC – closure was needed in order to satisfy the requirements of the licence application.

-Following the FM closure, the station changed location to Grafton St and carried on operating its full schedule on the internet.
+Following the FM closure, the station changed location to Grafton St, over Lillie Morellos, and carried on operating its full schedule on the internet.

 The licence application ended in failure and repeated attempts to attain an explanation from the IRTC also ended in failure.
 It must be stressed that all possible options to obtain information were exhausted before we made the decision to return to FM in November 1999.
 Demand from our listeners was coupled with the feeling that we could only highlight our case further by going back on air.
 And so, we returned with the plan to carry out as much of our licence proposal as possible without the obvious financial backing that would have been available had the station received a licence.